dev667/latex-cs/README.md

-# latex-cs
-LaTeX for Computer Science
+# LaTeX for Computer Science

+Contains all my LaTeX snippets and templates created for my computer science classes.

+Have fun compiling!